Douglass Student Center

 Track 1 Session: Navigating New Jersey’s Political Parties for Candidates

-The session highlights the power dynamics of party organizations, building relationships with party operatives and gaining the party’s support, and will address how to respond when the party organization is not supportive.
+The session will highlight the power dynamics of party organizations, building relationships with party leaders, gaining the party’s support, and will address how to respond when the party organization is not supportive.

 Track 2 Session: Legislative Advocacy